Skip to main content

 Stack Exchange demonstrates the extreme end of this spectrum.
 Its rigorous moderation, reputation system, accepted-answer marking, and community editing create the highest-trust UGC environment on the web.
 AI engines cite Stack Exchange answers at rates comparable to professionally published technical documentation, specifically because the moderation and quality systems create trust signals that no unmoderated forum can match.

-For owned community forums, investing in moderation infrastructure is not optional — it is the single most important factor determining whether your community content will earn AI citations.
-A small, well-moderated forum with 100 high-quality threads will earn more AI citations than a large, unmoderated forum with 10,000 low-quality posts.
+For owned community forums, investing in moderation infrastructure is not optional, it is the quality layer that determines whether your community content is usable as a citation source.
+A small, well-moderated forum with 100 high-quality threads is more useful to AI engines than a large, unmoderated forum with 10,000 low-quality posts.
 AI engines evaluate content quality at the individual thread level, and moderation is what enables thread-level quality to be consistently high.

 Expert Q&A Threads

-Question-and-answer threads where verified experts provide detailed, technically specific answers earn the highest AI citation rates of any community content format.
+Question-and-answer threads where verified experts provide detailed, technically specific answers are the strongest community format when an engine cites UGC.
 The question establishes the query intent, and the expert answer provides the citable response in a structure that maps directly to how AI engines serve information.
-Expert Q&A threads on platforms like Stack Exchange, specialized subreddits, and industry forums earn citations for technical, procedural, and evaluative queries.
-The key is answer depth — a two-sentence response rarely earns citations, while a detailed answer with steps, examples, and caveats becomes a primary citation source.
+Expert Q&A threads on platforms like Stack Exchange, specialized subreddits, and industry forums can support technical, procedural, and evaluative queries.
+The key is answer depth.
+A two-sentence response is rarely useful, while a detailed answer with steps, examples, and caveats can become a primary citation source or the basis for an owned answer page.

 Example query: “How do I configure DMARC records for a new domain?”